 Q∆T=10℃ = HRR needed to raise the ceiling jet temperature to 10C above Ta (kW)

 A smoke detector will never actuate if the peak HRR (HRRpeak) of the fire is lower than Q∆T=10℃.
 If HRRpeak is higher, the time for the ceiling jet temperature to reach 10C above ambient, tT=10C, is equal to the time for the HRR of the fire to reach Q∆T=10℃.
-Figures .and .in table set in Attachment 8 to Appendix F give the minimum HRRpeak needed for a smoke detector to actuate, as a function of H and R. If HRRpeak ≥ Q∆T=10℃, tT=10C can be determined as follows:
+Figures F.01 and F.02 in table/plot set F in Attachment 8 to Appendix F give the minimum HRRpeak needed for a smoke detector to actuate, as a function of H and R. If HRRpeak ≥ Q∆T=10℃, tT=10C can be determined as follows:

-For fires that only involve one of the ignition sources listed in Table A5.1 of Attachment 5 to Appendix F, t T=10C can be determined from the initial growth stage of the HRR profile.
-Figure .in table set provides tabulated HRRs at specified times for each of these ignition sources. figure can be used to determine tT=10C as the shortest time at which the HRR of the ignition source is equal to or exceeds Q∆T=10℃.
+For fires that only involve one of the ignition sources listed in Tables A5.1 or A5.3 of Attachment 5 to Appendix F, except for dry transformers, t T=10C can be determined from the initial growth stage of the HRR profile.
+Figures F.03-F.28 in table/plot set F provides tabulated HRRs at specified times for each of these ignition sources and selected values for the severity factor.
+These figures can be used to determine tT=10C as the shortest time at which the HRR of the ignition source is equal to or exceeds Q∆T=10℃.

 For confined liquid fuel pool fires and unconfined liquid fuel spill fires with a HRR that is equal to or exceeds Q∆T=10℃, tT=10C can assumed to be zero.